zaczap/bios201/Workshop4/README.md

                   -T "Fragment sizes of ATAC-seq data"
 ```

-To look at our fragment sizes, we will take advantage of the "WWW" folder in your home directory.
+To look at our fragment sizes, we will take advantage of the "WWW" folder in your afs-home directory.
 Copy the fragment sizes plot to that directory:

 ```
-cp fragmentSizes.png ~/WWW/
+cp fragmentSizes.png ~/afs-home/WWW/
 ```
 Now navigate in your web browser to  http://web.stanford.edu/~sunet/, filling in sunet with your own sunet id.
 You should see a list of files, including fragmentSizes.png.
 Click on it to see the plot.